swiftlang/swift/docs/ABIStabilityManifesto.md

 ### <a name="value-metadata"></a>Value Metadata

-Named value types store the type name (currently mangled but we are investigating un-mangled [[SR-xxxx]()]) and a pointer to the type's parent for nested types.
+Named value types store the type name (currently mangled but we are investigating un-mangled [[SR-3926](https://bugs.swift.org/browse/SR-3926)]) and a pointer to the type's parent for nested types.

 Value type metadata also has kind-specific entries.
 Struct metadata stores information about its fields, field offsets, field names, and field metadata.
 Enum metadata stores information about its cases, payload sizes, and payload metadata.
 Tuple metadata stores information about its elements and labels.